-India is currently the world's second-largest telecommunications market and has registered strong growth in the past decade and half.
-As per the latest report, India is the second largest country in terms of internet subscribers, which holds the world's highest data usage per smartphone, averaging 9.8 GB per month, which is expected to double to 18 GB by 2024, with the availability of affordable smart phones and lower rates of data expected to drive the growth.
+Currently, India is the world's second-largest telecommunications market and has registered strong growth in the past decade and half.
+As per the latest report, India continued to be the second largest country in terms of internet subscribers, which holds the world's highest data usage per smartphone, with the availability of affordable smart phones and lower rates of data expected to drive the growth.